s-base/portfolio/src/content/work/digital-art/addiction.md

 > that not only the most common destructive addictions there are more concealed
 > addictions like craving any validation from others.

+I wanted to show that not only the most common destructive addictions exist.
+There are more concealed addictions like craving any validation from others.

 Medium- Krita